mila-iqia/mila-docs/README.md

 The official URL for the docs is https://docs.mila.quebec/

-This repository AND the website is managed by the Mila IT team.
+This repository AND the website is managed by the Mila IDT team.
 Please feel free to reach out at https://it-support.mila.quebec/a/dashboard/default in case your are facing any issue.